Home » What is there to do in Phnom Penh in 2025?

-Although Phnom Penh is the capital of Cambodia, most tourists head straight to the beautiful historical Angkor Wat Temple in Siem Reap.
-However, most people seek to realize that Phnom Penh, Cambodia, is essential to anybody’s Cambodian itinerary!
+While most tourists head straight for the beautiful historical Angkor Wat in Siem Reap, I truly believe Phnom Penh is essential to any Cambodian itinerary.
 Why?
-Because Phnom Penh is rich in history and boasts significant cultural and historical landmarks, it will give you a deeper understanding of the Cambodian People.
+Because the city is rich in recent history and cultural landmarks that give you a deeper understanding of the Cambodian people and their strength.

 Killing Fields Phnom Penh